Flaxseed For Health

 Flaxseed vs Flaxseed Oil

-To get a omega-3 boost take flaxseed oil.
+To get an omega-3 boost, take flaxseed oil.

 Lignans are naturally present in flaxseeds.
 The flaxseed oil has added lignans that are not natural.